MicrosoftDocs/power-platform/power-platform/admin/governance-considerations.md

 ### View app resources used in an Environment

-1. In the PowerApps Admin center, select Environments in the navigation menu.
+1. In the Power Apps Admin center, select Environments in the navigation menu.
 2. Select an Environment.
 3. Optionally, the list of resources used in an Environment may be downloaded as a .csv.